 Sea turtles thrive despite our mistakes

-Sea turtles have endured injuries from boat accidents, accidentally getting caught in fishing nets, from straws being sucked up their noses and plastic bags suffocating them after being mistaken for a jellyfish one of there favourite food.
-Sea turtles are also intentionally killed for their shell and their meat, and their nests are poached due to the demand for their eggs.
-Hawksbill sea turtles are critically endangered because of their gorgeous amber and yellow shell that are used to make jewelry, hair accessories, glasses, and other crafts.
-Consumption of sea turtles has traditional value in many cultures around the world, and is linked to spiritual and medicinal beliefs.
+Sea turtles are injured by boat accidents, accidentally caught in fishing nets, with straws being inhaled from the nose and plastic bags choking them after being mistaken for a jellyfish.
+Their nests are being breached due to the demand for their eggs.
+Loggerhead turtles are also critically endangered due to their beautiful shells which are used to make jewellery, hair accessories, eyewear and other handicrafts.
+The consumption of sea turtles has a traditional value in many cultures around the world and is linked to spiritual and medicinal beliefs.

-Boa Vista is an example for global sea turtle conservation due to the high level of inclusion of the local population both in research and in ecotourism.
-The NGOs employ a majority of Cape Verdean staff to patrol the beaches, and engage the local communities in environmental education activities and events for all ages.
-The locals participation in turtle watching tours also provides an economic incentive to conserve rather than consume these animals.
-There are many local guides that offer tours of turtle nesting beaches, however caution should be practiced when choosing a guide, as legally they are required to have permits to work in these protected areas.
-For this reason we advise you to book your excursion with licensed and insured tour operators.
+Boa Vista is an example for the global conservation of sea turtles, thanks to the high level of inclusion of the local population in research and ecotourism.
+NGOs employ most of the staff to patrol the beaches and engage local communities in environmental education activities and events for all ages.
+The participation of locals in turtle watching tours also offers an economic incentive to keep and not consume these animals.
+There are many local guides who offer guided tours of turtle nesting beaches, however, when choosing a guide, care must be taken as a licence and rules are required to be able to work in these protected areas.
+For this reason, we recommend that you book your excursion here.